tnapf/.github/profile/README.md

 ## Community and Support

-Join our vibrant community on [Discord Server](https://discord.gg/TgrcSkuDtQ) to connect with other TNAPF users, seek help, share ideas, and contribute to the project.
+Join our vibrant community on [Discord](https://discord.gg/TgrcSkuDtQ) to connect with other TNAPF users, seek help, share ideas, and contribute to the project.

 ## Known Limitations